AdamKochanski/blurry-bg-effect/README.md

 # el_passion_recruitment

+Issues:
-missing font proxima nova regular
+- missing font proxima nova regular (there is no free font)
+- no scrollbar formatting